evcastelani/dgm_studies/README.md

 - Implement a simple version of the solution proposed by Coope to solve intersection of spheres (in Julia Language);
+- Implement a simple version to solve intersection of spheres (in Julia Language) using AG;
 - Implement a simple version of the solution proposed by Coope to solve intersection of spheres plus least square method (in Julia Language);
 - Implement a version of the Coope idea for solving DGP problems in